smartcomputerlab/RVLabs.programming.and.modeling/README.md

 The software development is based on C/C++ and assembly language.
 The hardware development is based on Verilog (iverilog) and GTKWave graphic environment.

-# RISC-V modeling - project
+# Lab 3 - RISC-V architecture and modeling - project